Las Vegas, NV HVAC Training Schools & Certifications

 The Advanced Training Institute (ATI) offers a diploma program in HVAC/Commercial Refrigeration technologies This training organization offers students not only a solid understanding of HVAC theory but also provides EPA Section 608 Certification, a mandatory credential for those who work with refrigerants.

-Combining hands-on training in labs with knowledge in classroom lectures, the program teaches students to troubleshoot and repair residential and light commercial HVAC/R systems.
-Students also learn about repairing hydronic & electric heating systems and gas heating systems.
+Combining hands-on training in labs with classroom lectures, the program teaches students to troubleshoot and repair residential and light-commercial HVAC/R systems.
+Students also learn to repair hydronic & electric, and gas heating systems.

 Students are also prepared to sit for the OSHA certification exam and the EPA 410A certification as well.
 They receive instruction in electrical & mechanical troubleshooting, the startup of new A/C & heating equipment, service & repair on residential & light commercial gas heating systems, and many others.